 One of the most important safeguards for the ruling class was the weakness of independent working-class politics.
 In the 1874 election, the first trade unionists were elected to Parliament — two of them, as Liberals.
 Ten trade union candidates standing against both major parties were defeated.

-The thoroughly capitalist Liberal Party was extremely resistant to accepting any more trade unionists as candidates - a factor in pushing many union leaders towards independent politics, eventually.
-Later, after Labour's founding, the Liberals did accept more labour movement activists as candidates - but only a small minority, and in any case by then it was "too late".
+The number of Lib-Lab MPs grew, reaching 12 in 1885.
+The thoroughly capitalist Liberal Party was resistant to accepting many more trade unionists as candidates.
+This was a factor in pushing many union leaders towards independent politics, eventually.

 Engels pointed out the increasing absurdity of failing to stand independent candidates now that a large and growing number of workers were enfranchised.
 Many labour movement activists also noted, and took inspiration from, the presence (after 1874) of Irish nationalist parties in the House of Commons, holding a large block of seats independently of the two British capitalist parties and dragging concessions from them.

-Future Labour leader Keir Hardie first proposed an independent labour party at the 1887 TUC Congress.
-Hardie was elected as an Independent Labour MP in 1892; and he was central to the (broadly socialist, but woolly) Independent Labour Party founded in 1893.
+Future Labour leader Keir Hardie was one of those proposing an independent labour party at the 1887 TUC Congress.
+In 1888 Hardie fought the Mid-Lanarkshire by-election as an independent labour candidate.
+In 1892 he was elected as an independent labour MP, in West Ham South, as were John Burns in Battersea and Havelock Wilson in Middlesbrough.
+Hardie was central to the (broadly socialist, but woolly) Independent Labour Party founded in 1893.
 Not until 1899 did TUC Congress pass a resolution, originating with rail trade unionists, leading to the founding of the Labour Representation Committee in 1900.

 Socialist groups of various sorts were the pioneers, pulling along the unions (and at first only a minority of them) with them.